 This program does not require a portfolio for admission.
-It enrolls on a first-come, first-served basis.
-Early application is advised.
+It enrolls on a first-come, first-served basis, so your early application is advised.
+Start your online application

 Students must have prior experience in drawing and painting and must bring documentation of finished works.
 Documentation can be in the form of original work, photos or digital images of work.
 Please exercise care in transporting original works.
 It is also recommended that students bring their sketchbooks to show the instructor along with their portfolios.